 Pay Without Prejudice Period

-If you have experienced a workplace injury in Georgia, you may be interested to know that the “pay without prejudice” period does not apply in this state.
+If you have experienced a workplace injury in Georgia, you may be interested to know that the “pay without prejudice” period does not apply in the State of Georgia.
 This can have several effects on your claim.
-It sometimes take a bit longer for you to receive payment for your benefits, since the insurance company will be under greater pressure to accurately ensure its acceptance of your claim before beginning to provide them.
+It sometimes takes a bit longer for you to receive payment for your benefits, since the insurance company will be under greater pressure to accurately ensure its acceptance of your claim before beginning to provide benefits.
 This is because it cannot later claim that those benefits were provided “without liability.”
 It also means that the insurance company will not later stop or reduce your benefits due to a subsequent finding that your claim is not entitled to coverage.
 This is good news for workers who are hoping to rely on consistent monthly payments to cover their medical needs and living expenses.

 However, it is important to note that this does not mean that you are permanently entitled to workers’ compensation benefits.
 Instead, the duration and extent of your benefits will depend on the nature of your injury and how it progresses.

 As just this one aspect of Workers’ Compensation Law in Georgia illustrates, applying for Workers’ Compensation Benefits can be a confusing and overwhelming process.
 While you may have heard about the “pay without prejudice” period and its potential impacts on your workers’ compensation claim, it is important to understand that this is one issue that Georgia residents do not have to consider.